GET A FREE INSTALLATION TOOL ON ORDERS OVER £300 TODAY!

 The total load-bearing capacity of ground screws is determined predominantly by the surface friction and a small amount end bearing of the screw.

-Yes!
-We supply you with DIY ground screws and an installation tool.
-This is the most cost-effective way to build the foundations for your garden room.
-We stock a variety of installation tools to fit your needs, ranging from our standard manual tool to electronic ground screw machines.
+Yes, we supply you with DIY ground screws and an installation equipment.
+This is the most cost-effective way to lay the foundations for your structure.
+We stock a variety of installation tools to fit your needs, ranging from our standard manual tool to electric ground screw machines.

 If you would like to get your ground screws professionally installed we will connect you with a 3rd party installer at no extra cost.

-No, ground screws can be installed at varying heights of 50-300mm, avoiding the need to excavate the site.
+No, ground screws can be installed at varying heights, avoiding the need to excavate the site.

-Each ground screw has a load-bearing capacity of 400kg when fully installed in solid ground, 50mm above ground level.
+Each 750mm ground screw has a load-bearing capacity of 400kg when fully installed in solid ground, 40mm above ground level (tested in loamy soil).
+Leaving more of the ground screw above ground reduces the load bearing capacity.